DmnUAll/PasswordGenerator/README.md

 This project was the fifth app writen by myself.
 It helped me to understand an UISwitch, UIProgressView and DispatchQueue methods a little further.

 At some moment - the project was refactored to exclude a storyboard UI design.
 All UI is writen by code since then, but i saved my first project realisation into a separate branch, called ui_by_storyboard(before_refactoring).

+Disclaimer:
+The project was made for educational purposes only.